Discovering a Problem by Being a Beginner

 Reflecting Back and Looking to the Future

-Still, there’s the possibility that they’ll think about VC funding in the future.
-But for now, their focus is on being able to demonstrate that they’re building something real that can sell itself as well on ensuring that they have desirable metrics in place.
+Still, there is the possibility that they’ll think about VC funding in the future.
+But for now, their focus is on being able to demonstrate that they’re building something real that can sell itself and on ensuring that they have desirable metrics in place.
 But right now, they’re pretty happy with what they’ve accomplished.

 “The informal motto of the [MIT} media lab is ‘Deploy or Die,’” Julie says, “that was ingrained in me as a student.
 But definitely put it out there.
 It’ll be embarrassing, but it’ll be worth it.”